oIdioN/Bootstrap-Portfolio/README.md

 ## Issues

+For issues, head to <a href="https://github.com/oIdioN/Bootstrap-Portfolio/issues">Issues</a> for a full list.

 At this point, a few issues are existing.
 All the issues had been left untreated, to serve as a training ground for working with git and version control.
+For example, social links missing from no account has been setup yet, such as Beance.